Pwd9000-ML/blog-devto/posts/2022/GitHub-Auth-Methods-Azure/GitHub-Auth-Methods-Azure.md

 Today we will look at two ways you can do this with **Azure**, a popular Microsoft cloud provider.

-In both methods we will create what is known as an [app registration/service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals), assigning permissions to the principal and link the principal with GitHub to allow your **workflows** to authenticate and perform relevant tasks.
+In both methods we will create what is known as an [app registration/service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals), assigning permissions to the principal and link the principal with GitHub to allow your **workflows** to authenticate and perform relevant tasks in **Azure**.

 **NOTE:** If you are familiar with using **Azure DevOps** and **Azure pipelines**, this is synonymous to creating a [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) for your pipelines.